From Conception to Reality

 While this idea may seem scary, time consuming, and boring, it really doesn’t have to be.
 Well, maybe it does have to be a little time consuming, but the idea has already been consuming you right?

-Let’s break the business plan down into its five simple steps and see how easy it can be!
+Let’s use the Journaling for Entrepreneurs process, breaking the business plan down into its five simple steps and see how easy it can be!

 Step One: Determine Your Purpose